Riverscapes/gcd/docs/Help/Workshops/index.md

 Welcome to the Geomorphic Change Detection Workshop Pages.

-#### Enrolled Participants:
+## Enrolled Participants:

-This website is the primary hub of resources for the Geomorphic Change Detection workshop.
+This website is the primary hub of resources for the Geomorphic Change Detection workshop or courses..

-#### Prospective Participants:
+## Prospective Participants:

 The next GCD workshop(s) will be taught: